-Whether you’re following a healthy pregnancy eating plan or just want to eat well everyday, you’ll know that it’s important to start the day on the right foot and eat a healthy breakfast.
+Whether you’re following a healthy pregnancy eating plan or just want to eat well every day, you’ll know that it’s important to start the day on the right foot and eat a healthy breakfast even when you have baby brain.

 Breakfast is a hard time of the day as we’re often trying to do so many things – get ready for work, get the kids ready for school, make lunches, fit in some exercise, drag everyone out of bed etc!